-PHAS 708-3 HEALTH CARE SYSTEMS.
+- 708-3 HEALTH CARE SYSTEMS.
 Covers health care providers and networks, priciples for managing the medication use system and resource management, quality assessment strategies, pharmacy benefits and insurance systems.
-Prerequisite: Open to pharmacy student only or by consent of department chair.

-PHAS 709-2 HEALTH CARE AND FINANCIAL MANAGEMENT.
+Prerequisite: Open to pharmacy student only or by consent of department chair. - 709-2 HEALTH CARE AND FINANCIAL MANAGEMENT.
 Addresses principles of business, marketing, strategic planning and financial management.
-The economic and political environment of the American health care system addressed.

-PHAS 716-1 ETHICAL ISSUES IN HEALTH CARE.
-The course is structured as an interprofessional course where pharmacy students will collaborate with dental students to discuss ethical issues encountered in health care.

-PHAS 728-2 HUMAN RESOURCES MANAGEMENT.
+The economic and political environment of the American health care system addressed. - 716-1 ETHICAL ISSUES IN HEALTH CARE.
+The course is structured as an interprofessional course where pharmacy students will collaborate with dental students to discuss ethical issues encountered in health care. - 728-2 HUMAN RESOURCES MANAGEMENT.
 Addressing principles for recruiting, hiring, training, developing, supervising, motivating, retaining, and evaluating professional and non-professional staff.
-Principles of effective leadership are covered.

-PHAS 733-3 PHARMACY LAW AND ETHICS.
-Covers legal requirements for medications and pharmacy practice.
-Ethical principles needed for pharmacy practice are also covered.

-PHAS 753-2 MANAGEMENT SELECTIVE: COMMUNITY.
+Principles of effective leadership are covered. - 733-3 PHARMACY LAW.
+Covers legal requirements for medications and pharmacy practice. - 753-2 MANAGEMENT SELECTIVE: COMMUNITY.
 Provides an understanding of those topics relevant to the management and administration of a community pharmacy as a small business.

-PHAS 755-2 MANAGEMENT SELECTIVE: INSTITUTIONAL.
+755-2 MANAGEMENT SELECTIVE: INSTITUTIONAL.
 Provides a foundational knowledge base and develops management and leadership skills relevant to institutional pharmacy practice